khanhninhnguyen/PMLSeg/README.md

 -   Example 6: time series with periodic bias, monthly variance, and gaps
 -   Example 7: Explore the different penalty criteria

+See also the use cases with real data in the `Use_Cases/` folder:

 ## References